nhood-org/nhood-docs/README.md

 ## Use-cases

 1. A resolution of nearest geographical locations around the user.
 1. A resolution of content relevant to user preferences.

+### examples

+There is a couple of examples implemented on an engine library level as ready-to-run unit tests.
+You can find those in `nhood-engine-examples/nhood-engine-examples` module.

+Currently, the following use-cases are covered:

+- DataFinder is used to resolve 30 of cities closest to Cracow considering its geographical coordinates.
+- DataFinder is used to resolve a planet with the characteristics similar to the characteristics of the Earth.

 ## Goal